 Cocaine Addiction and Co-occurring Mental Health Disorders

 Any substance use disorder treatment must simultaneously treat any present mental health disorders.
 It is not important whether the mental health disorder was present before the abuse disorder or came into existence as a result of the drug abuse.
-Sometimes this can be unclear to an individual.
+Wellness of mind and body go hand-in-hand.

-Although cocaine addiction is so widespread that treatment advancement has progressed greatly, there are not currently any medications that the FDA has approved to treat the addiction.
-One promising option is a cocaine vaccine that withholds cocaine from being able to enter into the brain and affect the dopamine system.
+Although cocaine addiction is so widespread that treatment advancement has progressed greatly, there are not currently any medications that the FDA has approved to treat this particular addiction.

-Behavioral interventions, on the other hand, prove very successful, both in inpatient and outpatient settings.
+Behavioral interventions, on the other hand, prove very successful in the battle against cocaine use, both in inpatient and outpatient settings.
 Although ideally medical and behavioral approaches to treatment will be combined to help a person to pass through detoxification, rehabilitation and relapse prevention, behavioral training alone can be extremely effective.

 Motivational incentives, or motivational interviewing therapy, is one manner of therapy that moves a person to seek out or stay in rehab for cocaine addiction.
 The goal of this type of treatment is to help the individual regain power over his or her life and understand how positive recovery can be.